Frequently Asked Questions About Bicycle Accidents

 My accident was caused by someone else’s actions, but we didn’t actually collide with one another.
 Could I still have a case?

 If you were riding a bicycle and got run off the road by another driver, you can end up with a serious injury, and being run off the road by another driver is not uncommon.
 A lot of these types of accidents are due to distracted driving behind the wheel.
-Most of the time if two vehicles, including a car and bicycle, don’t make contact, the accident is considered a single-vehicle accident.
-If you were riding a bicycle and were run off the road by another driver, you can end up with a serious injury.
-Unfortunately, being ran off the road by another driver is not uncommon.
-A lot of these types of accidents are due to distracted driving behind the wheel.
-Most of the time if two vehicles, including a car and bicycle, don’t make contact, the accident could be considered a single-vehicle accident.
+Most of the time if two vehicles, including a car and bicycle, don’t make contact, the accident is considered a single-vehicle accident, so you will be charged with an at-fault claim if you file physical damage or medical claim.

 Do Adults in Florida Have to Wear A Helmet When Riding A Bicycle?